spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 This tab displays:

+* Number of Scaled-down nodes:
+* Resource savings from bin packing in the following units:
+  * CPU resources saved in vCPU.
+  * Memory resources saved in GiB.
+  * GPU resources saved in GPU.

-* Number of Scaled-down nodes: If one or more nodes have been scaled down, click the link on the button to view details.
+If one or more nodes have been scaled down, click the link on the **Node Scaled Down** button to view details in the Bin Packing window.
-  * Pie-chart - Virtual Node Group percentage breakdown for nodes.
-  * Pie-chart - Lifecycle percentage breakdown (regular, Savings Plans, Reserved Instances, and spots).
-  * Node Name.
-  * Virtual Node Group: You can click the link for a listed Virtual Node Group to display more details.
-  * Node Pool (name of node pool).
-  * VM Size: For example, standard_f4s
-  * Lifecycle: (regular, Savings Plans, Reserved Instances, and spots).
-  * Scale-Down Timestamp, for example, 06/25/2023 09:23:15

  <details style="background:#f2f2f2; padding:6px; margin:10px 0px 0px 0px">

    <summary markdown="span" style="color:#7632FE; font-weight:600" id=”texttolinkto”>View image...</summary>